-There wasn’t really much to the game: you could take Maxie’s clothes off and then pleasure her with a vibrator or sex toys with names like “Mighty Mo Throbber,” “Deep Plunger” or “Anal Explorer.”
+There wasn’t much to the game: you could take Maxie’s clothes off and then pleasure her with a vibrator or sex toys with names like “Mighty Mo Throbber,” “Deep Plunger”, or “Anal Explorer.”

-You could also dress Maxie in stockings, a bondage outfit or “a full fetish ensemble” while commanding her to masturbate in one of six different ways – complete with moaning sounds, of course.
+You could also dress Maxie in stockings, a bondage outfit or “a full fetish ensemble” while commanding her to masturbate in one of six different ways – complete with moaning sounds.
 You could also add a female sex partner named Lola (or a male partner called Melvin, who was a miniature man with an 8-ball for a head!)

 Another feature of the game was an innovative “Panic” button that hid gameplay behind a spreadsheet.

-Debuting at MacWorld in January 1987, MacPlaymate sold for $50, and there were no copies left by the end of the first day.
+Debuting at MacWorld in January 1987, MacPlaymate sold for $50, and no copies were left by the end of the first day.
 Overnight, Mike Saenz and his new business partner, banker Frank Brooks used a Macintosh to churn out new disks.
 In total, they made $60,000.

 Playboy eventually sent several cease-and-desist letters requesting a name change for the product.
 Brooks took scissors and cut off the “e” at the end of “MacPlaymate” on the packaging, creating the less catchy “MacPlaymat”.
 Nothing else – including the name of the game itself when it loaded on the Macintosh – was changed.
 Playboy wasn’t amused.